Carr P. Collins Scholars Program

 In addition to submitting the scholarship application, you must submit the following scholarship materials:

-- A handwritten essay of no more than 500 words illustrating your concept of leadership and how community service experiences have impacted your life
+- A handwritten essay of no more than 500 words illustrating your concept of leadership and how your community service experiences have impacted your life

 - A specific nomination for the Carr P. Collins Scholars Program from a teacher, counselor or principal that includes a brief explanation of why you deserve the scholarship